yesequin/Machine_Learning_Course/README.md

 Regression: A statistical model that shows a relationship between one or more predictor variables with a response variable.

+Synthetic Data: Artificially generated data with properties similar to real data, used by data scientists to augment their datasets and improve model training.

 Tabular data: Data that is organized into rows and columns.

 Data science is the field of exploring, manipulating, and analyzing data, and using data to answer questions or make recommendations.